zlatanvasovic/hackwork/README.md

 Core functions are located in `core/functions.php`.

-Here are some default, helper functions:
+There are some default, helper functions:

 * `encrypt($str)` — encrypts `$str` with base64
 * `decrypt($str)` — decrypts `$str` with base64